sout233/DickLang/README.md

 this is a "dick" language created by csharp and ANTLR4.

-i won't how to make a AST so i use the ANTLR4.Runtime.Standrad.
+idk how to make a AST so i use the ANTLR4.Runtime.Standrad.

 this is just a bastard language, and draws on many modern programming languages.